 In order to make the concentrated pesto, I used olive oil and then I added the juice of half a lemon and a dash of soy sauce.

 There are a few options, and I recommend tasting the sauce before adding the extra ingredients to suit your preferences.
 If you add lemon juice, remember the flavour will mellow & blend in with the sauce when left to infuse.

 - You can add more olive oil to moisten it.

 - A good squeeze of lemon juice will do the trick if you like the tang of lemon in your pesto – which I do!

-- A liberal dash of soy sauce will deepen the flavour but will also tone down the greenness a little.
+- A liberal dash of soy sauce will deepen the flavour but will also tone down the lovely bright green colour a little.